-He realized the importance of having a plan, but the process of the planning is where the value is held or lost.
+He realized the importance of having a plan, but the process of planning is where the value is held or lost.

 The planning phase of your strategy sits between the formulation and implementation.

 Strategic implementation concerns itself with taking the strategic objectives, and directions set out in a business strategy, cognizant of its external and internal resources, pressures, and other factors, and shifts to look at:

 - Decisions on project portfolios and what should exist within to support objectives

 - The activities which must be completed to allocate resources (financial and human), control systems introduced (e.g. reporting cadence, project calendars, tracking systems etc.) and how to communicate the change that is naturally involved in the strategy.

 At the project, procedural and resource stage we have the preliminary considerations.

-What projects will we need, what procedures must be establish or use to inform and direct the teams responsible for the project portfolio and what resources must we allocate?
+What projects will we need, what procedures must be established or used to inform and direct the teams responsible for the project portfolio, and what resources must we allocate?

 At the structural and leadership implementation stage your attention will turn to whether your existing organizational structure is fit to support your strategy.

 Do you need to restructure, add in new staff, upskill existing team members?